Do I need a special licence to drive a vehicle which isn't a car?

 Do I need a special licence to driver professionally?

-Endorsements are generally required for people who drive as part of their job, e.g. tow truck drivers, taxi drivers and instructors.
-You must get special driver licence endorsements if, for example, you’re going to be carrying paying passengers or dangerous goods, or instructing other people how to drive.
+For example, you must get special driver licence endorsements if you’re going to be carrying paying passengers or dangerous goods, or instructing other people how to drive.

 For more general information on endorsements, you can see the NZTA fact sheet on classes and endorsements.
 You can also find out what you need to do to renew your endorsements.